GENIVI/rvi_core/CONFIGURE.md

 Any traffic directed to the given address should be forwarded to the Data Link component.

+If the node lives behind a firewall, or should for some reason not accept incoming connections from other nodes, the node external address should be set to ```"0.0.0.0:0"```.

 The configuration element to set under the ```rvi``` tuple is
 ```node_address```.